Can Dehydration Cause Back Pain?

-So there's more than one reason for you to keep your water levels topped up throughout the day.
+So there's more than one reason to keep your water levels topped up throughout the day.

 How Can You Tell If You're Dehydrated?

-As someone with chronic lower back pain you may be thinking how can you know that the pain you feel is caused by dehydration?
+As someone with chronic lower back pain it can be hard to tell if the pain you feel is caused by dehydration.

 I mean your back hurts most days right?

-So how can you tell if you are dehydrated or just simply feeling some muscle pain because of something else?
+So how can you tell if you are dehydrated or just simply feeling pain because of something else?

 - Feeling thirsty (yes, obvious I know!)

 - Passing darker than usual coloured urine (it should be clear or light yellow if you are well hydrated).